-Guided walks of the park and gardens are available, with a shuttle bus to take you from the carpark to the house and gardens if the walk is too far (or too steep).
+Guided walks of the park and gardens are available and a shuttle bus service, from the carpark to the house, is available too.
 Feel free to explore the parkland on your own and the Old Lodge can used for family picnics and play.
 The gardens host seasonal events like performances of Shakespeare and jazz evenings.

 Dyrham Park provides a great outing for families.
 Children can enjoy running and playing in the wide-open spaces, spotting deer, and exploring the gardens while adults can appreciate the historical and natural aspects of the park.